Splunk SPL for SQL users

 SQL is designed to search relational database tables which are comprised of columns.
 SPL is designed to search events, which are comprised of fields.
 In SQL, you often see examples that use "mytable" and "mycolumn".
 In SPL, you will see examples that refer to "fields".
 In these examples, the "source" field is used as a proxy for "table".
 In Splunk software, "source" is the name of the file, stream, or other input from which a particular piece of data originates, for example

 When translating from any language to another, often the translation is longer because of idioms in the original language.
-Some of the Splunk search examples shown below could be more concise, but for parallelism and clarity, the SPL table and field names are kept the same as the SQL example.
+Some of the Splunk search examples shown below could be more concise and more efficient, but for parallelism and clarity, the SPL table and field names are kept the same as the SQL example.

 - SPL searches rarely need the FIELDS command to filter out columns because the user interface provides a more convenient method for filtering.
 The FIELDS command is used in the SPL examples for parallelism.